The return of “Devil’s Comet” after 71 years will light up the night sky: where and how to see it

 Short-period comets take less than 200 years to orbit the Sun, while long-period comets may take thousands or millions of years.
 With an orbital period of 71 years, Comet Ponce–Brookes is visible from Earth only slightly more frequently than Comet Halley, which appears every 76 years and was last seen in 1986.

-pot Comets have been described as “frozen remnants of the formation of the Solar System”, with a core composed of dust, rocks and ice, and typically the size of a small city.
+pot Comets have been described as “frozen remnants of the formation of the Solar System”, whose cores are composed of dust, rocks and ice, and are typically the size of a small city.
 When a comet passes near it, some part of that ice turns into gas.
 Sun, forming a planet-sized gas cloud around the core called a coma.
 A tail of gas and dust can stretch millions of kilometers behind a comet as it races through space.

 pons-brooks It is a “cryovolcanic” comet, meaning that it occasionally experiences volcanic eruptions of gas and ice.
 According to Lori FeagaProfessor of University of Maryland One who studies comets, “This is probably because the ice feels the sun’s warmth for the first time.”They move into the gas phase and exit the core, dragging other dust or ice with them.